Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Ordered graphs, and a sketch of the proof

-Let $h=\max(|H|,|J|)$.
-We will grow a nested sequence of subsets $V(G)=S_0\supseteq S_1\supseteq \cdots$, where for each $i$, $\abs{S_i}\ge 2^{-6hd^{i}}\abs{S_{i-1}}$ and $G_i$ is $2^{-4hd^{i-1}}$-restricted.
-We have a method to define $S_{i+1}$ in terms of $S_i$, provided $S_i$ is $1/h$-restricted; but it does not work to define $S_1$, because $G$ is not $1/h$-restricted, so we have to do something else to get $S_1$.
+Let $h=\max(|H|,|J|)$ and $d\ge d_0$ be some appropriately large number (and later we will choose $b$ to be about $hd^2$).
+We will grow a nested sequence of subsets $V(G)=S_0\supseteq S_1\supseteq \cdots$, where for each $i$, $\abs{S_i}\ge 2^{-6hd^{i}}\abs{S_{i-1}}$ and $G[S_i]$ is $2^{-4hd^{i-1}}$-restricted.
+We have a method to define $S_{i+1}$ in terms of $S_i$, provided $S_i$ is $2^{-4hd^{i-1}}$-restricted; but it does not work to define $S_1$, because $G$ is generally not $c$-restricted for any fixed $c>0$, so we have to do something else to get $S_1$.
 We need a large subset $S_1$ which is $2^{-4h}$-restricted.
 Nikiforov's theorem would give us such a thing, except we are working with ordered graphs; so we need an ordered graphs version of Nikiforov's theorem (\cref{thm:orderedniki} below).
 This gives $G[S_1]$.
 The latter will either have small maximum degree, or the same in the complement, and by moving to the complement if necessary we may assume it has small maximum degree.

 Now we will describe the general step, to obtain $S_{i+1}$ from $S_i$ when $i\ge 1$.
 We recall that $H'=H\setminus \{v\}$, where $v$ is an end vertex of $H$ with degree one.
-Now we will use that $\{H',\overline{J}\}$ is viral.(In the other case, when $G[S_1]$ has small maximum degree in the complement, we would use that $\{H,\overline{J'}\}$ is viral.)
+Now we will use that $\{H',\overline{J}\}$ is viral.
+(In the other case, when $G[S_1]$ has small maximum degree in the complement, we would use that $\{H,\overline{J'}\}$ is viral.)
 Reversing the order if necessary, we may assume that $v$ is the last vertex of $H$.